Skip to main content

 Attachments contain an attribute url to access the file URL.
 The file will be sent with Content-Disposition set to attachment and filename set to the attachment name plus its type extension (see table above).

-This mechanism is a simplistic but similar approach to other solutions to access protected resources, such as AWS presigned URLS or Azure shared access signatures (SAS).
+This mechanism is a simplistic but similar approach to other solutions to access protected resources, such as AWS presigned URLs or Azure shared access signatures (SAS).
 With URL Signature Auth, a JSON Web Token (JWT) is generated, wich must be appended to the file URL in the query parameter jwt.

 To obtain such a token, you must send a POST request with no body to the following endpoint, using the normal Bearer Login Auth via a token with read scope: